 Other benefits of working out during COVID-19 include:

 - Reduces anxiety/depression

 Exercise Safely During COVID-19 with Flex Appeal

 The great thing about exercise is you can do it from almost anywhere, including your home.
 However, working out in a gym with equipment, weights, mats, and more is the preferred method of exercise.
-Fortunately, Flex Appeal has reopened with firm guidelines and protocols designed to keep guests safe during their workout.
-Take a look below at our COVID-19 announcement and if you’re looking to meet your body goals, then try a free trial at the Flex Appeal gym!
+Fortunately, our gym in Reno, NV has reopened with firm guidelines and protocols designed to keep guests safe during their workout.
+Take a look below at our Reno fitness center COVID-19 announcement and if you’re looking to meet your body goals, then try a free trial at the Flex Appeal gym!

 PER THE GOVERNOR’S RECENT MANDATE, EVERYONE IS REQUIRED TO WEAR A MASK WHILE ENTERING/EXITING THE FACILITY.
 IF YOU ARE NOT WORKING OUT, YOU MUST BE IN A MASK, IF YOU ARE NOT, YOU WILL BE ASKED TO LEAVE.
 HOWEVER, DUE TO RISKS RELATED TO RESPIRATORY HEALTH, WEARING A MASK DURING YOUR WORKOUT IS NOT REQUIRED – YOU MAY DO SO AT YOUR OWN DISCRETION, BUT YOUR MASK MUST BE ACCESSIBLE WITH YOU AT ALL TIMES.